About the Warwick Acoustics Bravura Headphone System

 - 79" Audio cable (two 4-pin LEMO connectors on the headphone end and an 8-pin connector on the amplifier end)

 - The Sonoma M1 amplifier box includes:

-- Sonoma M1 DAC/Headphone Amplifier/Energizer (silver)
+- Sonoma M1 DAC/Headphone Amplifier/Energizer (black)

 - Power Supply with attached DC output cord (locking DC connector)

 - AC power cord (IEC 3-prong US plug)

 - USB cable (Type A USB on one end and Type B USB on other end)

 - Quick Start Guide